Why the cheapest payment gateway is not always the best

 Consider the cost of implementation

-Before you make a final decision about the right payment gateway, think about if you need only one-time payments, recurring payments or for instance a cross-sale option.
+Before you make a final decision about the right payment gateway, consider whether you need only one-time payments, recurring payments or, for instance, a cross-sales option.
 Some providers offer these as basic features, so you won’t need to look for another solution in the future.
 Compare prices and prepare questions to ask the payment providers to get clear answers.
 Some good questions to ask are if there are any minimums and annual fees (when a certain amount of money isn’t processed), what the chargebacks fees are, and if the API is easy to integrate.

 The integration can be costly and time-consuming, so it’s better to know which technical solutions are offered by your potential payment gateway.
 If you’re a non-technical person, you can choose the provider with a drag and drop solution, such as SecurionPay.
 It takes a few minutes to set it up on your website and requires just one line of code.